-Take note of any ideas that are particularly popular with your class and keep them in mind for the writing session.
+Take note of any ideas that are particularly popular with your class.
+Keep them in mind for the session with the professional songwriter.

-Allow several students to explain their pictures and share their song ideas with the class.
+Allow several students to explain their pictures, sharing their song ideas with the class.
 If they are able, have students write out their song title at the top of their page.
 If they have multiple ideas on their page, have them label each idea with a song title.